aricshow/csv2cte/README.md

 SELECT * FROM my_data;
 ```

-*Why it matters*: The override forces `is_active` to be a proper PostgreSQL `boolean`, so the generated SQL no longer quotes `"true"` / `"false"`.
-Additionally, in this scenario, we are wanting to import the id as a varchar.
+*Why it matters*: The override forces `is_paid` to be a proper PostgreSQL `boolean`, so the generated SQL no longer quotes `"true"` / `"false"`.
+Additionally, in this scenario, we are wanting to import the `order_id` as a `varchar`.
 (God forbid you ever encounter such a design, but we've all seen it.)

 ### Writing output to a file